 - Samhain traditions – Ever wonder where we got our Halloween traditions like carving pumpkins, trick or treating, wearing Halloween costumes?
 Check out the history of Samhain to find out!

-- Chinese Zodiac – The Chinese Zodiac is made up of 12 animal signs (ie. year of the ox, year of the tiger, etc) that each have the distinct qualities and traits.
+- Chinese Zodiac – The Chinese Zodiac is made up of 12 animal signs (ie. year of the ox, year of the tiger, year of the rabbit, etc) that each have the distinct qualities and traits.
 Read the post to find out more!

 Pin this post on the colors of Mardi Gras for later

 Would you like a reminder of this post about Mardi Gras colors?
 Just pin this image to one of your Mardi Gras boards on Pinterest so that you can easily find it later.